Internships at The Philanthropy Roundtable

 - A high level of discretion and a temperament suited to working with leaders in the business and philanthropic communities.

 - The capacity to handle multiple research, writing, administrative, and computer projects simultaneously with great attention to detail.

 - College sophomore standing and up, as well as recent graduates.

-The Philanthropy Roundtable seeks interns for the following programs:
+The Philanthropy Roundtable is currently seeking interns for the following programs:

 - Marketing and Communications: The Roundtable's Marketing and Communications team is seeking a summer semester intern at their offices in downtown Washington, D.C.
 The internship will cover a wide range of responsibilities, including basic data entry and database maintenance, posting to and monitoring social media platforms, proofing, formatting, and posting publications to the Roundtable's website, and supporting general administrative tasks of the Marketing and Communications team.
 This internship will conclude in August, with the option of concluding earlier to later dependent on the intern's availability.